 What are Lai See?

-Lai See are small red and gold envelopes containing money and are given at Chinese New Year.
-The envelopes must be red and gold as these signify prosperity and good luck.
-Packets of dedicated Lai See envelopes can be bought all over Hong Kong, including the Mongkok Ladies Market, and in Chinatowns around the world.
-The giver and the recipient are believed to gain good luck from the exchange of Lai See.
+The envelopes are sold in packs all over Hong Kong, including the Mongkok Ladies Market, and in Chinatowns around the world.
+The giver and the recipient are both believed to gain good luck from the exchange.

 Who Receives Lai See?

-The general rule of thumb with Lai See is that it’s given from a senior to a junior.
-For example, a boss to his employee, parents to children, and, in a solidly Chinese twist, from married couples to single friends.
+As a general rule of thumb, lai see are given by a senior to a junior.
+For example, a boss to his employee, parents to children, and (in a Chinese twist) from married couples to single friends.

-In Hong Kong, it's usual to give a small gift to the doorman of your building, or to a waiter at a restaurant that you use regularly.
-If you’re boss of a company, staff will be expecting Lai See and you should find someone who can advise you on the firm's past Lai See payments.
+In Hong Kong, it's typical to give a small gift to the doorman of your building, or to a waiter at a restaurant that you frequent.
+If you were the boss of a company, the staff would be expecting lai see as Americans would a Christmas bonus.

-Lai See amounts vary wildly depending on who is the giver and the recipient.
-There is no hard and fast rule.
-HK$100 ($13) for doormen and waiters is fine.
+Lai see amounts vary wildly depending on the giver and the recipient.
+There is no hard and fast rule. $100 HKD ($13 USD) is standard for doormen and waiters.
 Bosses, parents, and couples giving to single friends are generally expected to give a little more.

-The money should be given in a single note, not in multiple notes and should certainly never contain any coins.
-The notes used should also be new, and Hong Kongers often queue at the bank for hours in the days up leading up to Chinese New Year to obtain fresh notes.
-The custom is said to show that the gift was planned and thought about, rather than a few last minute notes pulled from a wallet.
+The money should be given in a single note, not multiple, and should certainly never contain coins.
+The notes used should also be new, and Hong Kongers often queue at the bank for hours in the days leading up to Chinese New Year to obtain fresh notes.
+The custom is said to show that the gift was planned and thought about, rather than a few last-minute notes pulled from a wallet.

-It’s also worth noting that the Cantonese word for four sounds like the Cantonese word for death, so HK$40 or HK$400 are considered bad luck.
-The total money given should also be an even number, not an odd one, as odd numbers are for funerals.
-So, HK$100, not HK$105.
+It’s also worth noting for visitors to Hong Kong, specifically, that the Cantonese word for four sounds like the Cantonese word for death, so $40 and $400 HKD are actually considered to be bad luck.
+The total money given should be an even number, not an odd one, as odd numbers are for funerals.